rosedblabs/rosedb/README.md

 + [x] Cli for command line use.
 + [ ] Improve related documents

+## Contact me

+If you have any questions, you can contact me by email: roseduan520@gmail.com

 ## License

 rosedb is licensed under the term of the [MIT License](https://github.com/roseduan/rosedb/blob/main/LICENSE)